alexisjanvier/dotfiles/Readme.md

 * `dotfiles`: the configuration files ready to be *symlinked* by `stow`,
 * `install`: the scripts for automating the installation and configuration of my environment on a **Linux OS**.

-## To do

-This readme is the first commit of this repository.
-Everything remains to be done!

-- [x] How-to on stow
-- [x] Terminal configuration and installation (kitty, fonts, zsh, oh-my-zsh, prompt, ...)
-- [x] Git configuration
-- [ ] Configuration and installation of vim/neovim
-- [x] Configuration and installation of basic command replacement (ls, cat, ...)
-- [x] Configuration and installation of utilities I use on a daily basis (dust, duff, fzh, gh-cli, ...)